 Bachelor of Science in Biomedical Engineering Technology

 Students enrolled in a biomedical engineering technology bachelor's degree program study traditional engineering concepts and biological processes.
 Courses focus on training students to provide medical equipment support within a clinical environment, while working closely with medical professionals and other technicians.
-Students gain an understanding of the design, repair and maintenance procedures to ensure advanced medical equipment and devices are functioning properly.
-Admission requirements for this type of program usually include a minimum of a high school diploma or GED and submission of acceptable ACT or SAT test scores.
+Admission requirements for this program include a minimum of a high school diploma or GED and submission of acceptable ACT or SAT test scores.

 A bachelor's degree curriculum requires students to complete a number of general education credits, elective courses and a core group of field-specific classes.
 Coursework incorporates the electrical, technical and computer aspects of medical equipment operations.
-Required topics typically covered include:
+Required topics covered include:

 - Circuit analysis and bioengineering